qooxdoo/qooxdoo/docs/communication/jsonrpc.md

 The first parameter is the URL of the backend (in this example a backend on localhost).
 The second is the name of the service you'd like to call.

-To work with the service, the Rpc class provides two different API, a newer one based on Promises, and a legacy one based on callbacks or events.
+To work with the service, the Rpc class provides two different APIs, a newer one based on Promises, and a legacy one based on callbacks or events.
 Note that you cannot mix the two APIs because the JSONRPC ids are computed differently.